shadowman-lab/Ansible-Development/devspaces/README.md

 Your Git user name and email should appear in the output.

+## Note You can also use Ansible to create this git config https://github.com/shadowman-lab/Ansible-OpenShift/blob/main/roles/ocp_devspaces_git_config/tasks/main.yml

 ### Note if a workspace-userdata-gitconfig-configmap already exists, just update your existing config map per the YAML above

 ## OpenShift Dev Spaces >=3.10 or Eclipse Che >=7.75